jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   outputs :red:`OFF` if there is :green:`motion` AND :red:`NOT the right code` is entered.

-I do not need to know or memorize every operation, the only operations that matter in this case are
+I do not need to know or memorize every operation, the only operations that I want in this case are:

 * :ref:`logical_conjunction<test_logical_conjunction>`, where it outputs :green:`ON` only if there is :green:`motion` AND the :green:`right code` is entered.
 I assume this is an authorized entry.
 * :ref:`material_non_implication<test_material_non_implication>`, where it outputs :green:`ON` if there is :green:`motion` AND the :red:`wrong code` is entered.
 I assume this is NOT an authorized entry.

-Because I want to first check if there is motion, then it check if the code entered is correct.
+Because I want to first check if there is motion, then check if the code entered is correct.

 ----